sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 ./game.go:22:44: undefined: player
 ```

 Weird, right?
 Clearly I do define `player`, either on line 4 or line 7 depending on the conditional on line 3.
-The issue is that `player` is only within the scopes of those `if` statements, so when I tryto pass to it the `executePlayerMove` function, it's undefined.
+The issue is that `player` is only within the scopes of those `if` statements, so when I try to pass to it the `executePlayerMove` function, it's undefined.

 So I (sloppily) added `player := 0` above the if statement and ran it again.
 I then got this error: